hofmannedv/debian-package/packaging.md

 `tar.xz`:: https://www.archlinux.org/[Arch Linux]

-This document explains how to build a package for Debian GNU/Linux.
+This document explains how to build a package for Debian GNU/Linux briefly.
 For a detailed information about the Debian package format and the tools to maintain a `deb` based Linux system you may have a look into the Debian Package Management Book <<dpmb>>.

+To build packages for Debian GNU/Linux these documents are essential:

+* The Debian New Maintainer's Guide <<dnmg>>

+* The Debian Developer's Reference <<ddr>>

+* The Debian Packaging Tutorial <<dpt>>

+* The Debian Policy Manual <<dpm>>

 The package we will work with is named `helloworld` and has the version number 0.1.
 For demonstration purposes it simply contains a single